José María Maravall

 José María Maravall Herrero, FBA (Madrid, 1942) is a Spanish academic and a politician of the Spanish Socialist Workers' Party.

 Education

-Maravall holds doctorates from both the Complutense University of Madrid and Oxford University, as well as a Honorary D.Litt. from Warwick University.
+Maravall holds doctorates from both the Complutense University of Madrid and Oxford University, as well as an Honorary D.Litt. from Warwick University.

 Career

 Maravall was, until his retirement, the director of the Centre for Advanced Studies in the Social Sciences (CEACS -Juan March Institute in Madrid) and a professor at the Complutense University of Madrid.
 He has taught at the University of Warwick and, as a visiting professor, at the universities of New York (NYU), Columbia, Harvard, and the European University Institute (Florence).
 He has had a long personal political experience, first in underground anti-Francoist politics and later, under democracy, in social democratic politics.
 He was the Spanish Minister of Education and Science from 1982 to 1988, and was a member of the Spanish Parliament.

 Awards and honors

 Maravall is an Honorary Fellow of St. Antony's College (Oxford), a Corresponding Fellow of the British Academy (FBA), and a foreign member of the American Academy of Arts and Sciences.
 He is a "Commandeur de l'Ordre des Palmes Academiques" in France and has won the National Award for Political Science and Sociology in Spain.